cotterjd/emailer/README.md

 # gmailer
 simple node emailer with gmail

-create config file with user and pass and create an index.js file that calls gmailer to send email.
+npm install, create config file with user and pass, and create an index.js file that calls gmailer to send the email.

 ### sample config
 ```